diws1/dfetch/README.md

 # dfetch
 <img align="right" src="https://github.com/diws1/dfetch/blob/main/screenshot/dfetch2.png" alt="image" />
 <b>dfetch</b> <i>(dabble fetch)</i> is simple system information tool write on shell.
-<b>dfetch</b> has several ascii art created from scratch.
-If your distro ascii is not yet available in the repository, the default dfetch logo will be used instead.
+dfetch has several ascii art created from scratch.
+If your distro ascii is not yet available in this repository, the default dfetch logo will be used instead.
 To display available ascii, you can run this command in the terminal:

 ```